10 Things We Know About the Han Solo Movieby IMDb-Editors | last updated - 1 month ago

 Star Wars has one of the most iconic scores in movie history, but John Williams, who wrote those memorable themes, will not score Solo.
 Instead, the baton will be lifted by composer John Powell, perhaps best known for his soundtracks to the Jason Bourne movies, Shrek, Kung Fu Panda, and How to Train Your Dragon.

 The movie wrapped filming on Oct.
-17, 2017, and work is now underway to ready the movie for release on May 25, 2018 – the 41st anniversary of the release of Star Wars: A New Hope, in which the character of Han Solo was first introduced.
+17, 2017, and is set for release on May 25, 2018 – the 41st anniversary of the release of Star Wars: A New Hope, in which the character of Han Solo was first introduced.